Show / Hide Table of Contents

 The validation process needs to download metadata from external locations.
 To improve verification time, Identify provides you another setting to prefetch and cache metadata from the Fido Metadata services at startup time as well as after every 24 hours.
 You should only enable it for instances that need to use WebAuthn since prefetching data does cause overhead to your server.

-Attestation Limitations
+Attestation limitations

 As described in the 13.4.4. section, an attestation statement provides no means for a Relying Party to verify that an attestation object was generated by the authenticator the user intended, and not by a man-in-the-middle attacker.
 For example, such an attacker could use malicious code injected into Relying Party script.
 The Relying Party must therefore rely on other means, e.g., TLS and related technologies, to protect the attestation object from man-in-the-middle attacks.

-can increase the difficulty of such attacks, since Relying Parties can possibly display authenticator information, e.g., model designation, to the user.
+The specification suggests that Attestation types other than Self Attestation and None can increase the difficulty of such attacks, since Relying Parties can possibly display authenticator information, e.g., model designation, to the user.
 An attacker might therefore need to use a genuine authenticator of the same model as the user’s authenticator, or the user might notice that the Relying Party reports a different authenticator model than the user expects.

 Set up WebAuthn as a first factor login